https://github.com/hifihedgehog/padforge

 ### Devices

-Every detected gamepad, joystick, keyboard, and mouse as a card.
-Live raw axes, buttons, POV compass, and gyro/accelerometer values for the selected device.
+Every detected gamepad, joystick, keyboard, mouse, and touchpad as a card.
+Live raw axes, buttons, POV compass, gyro / accelerometer values, and touchpad finger positions for the selected device.
 Per-device HidHide toggle and Force Raw Joystick mode for when SDL3 guesses the gamepad layout wrong.

 ### Web controller

 Connect a phone or tablet over Wi-Fi.
-Browser shows an Xbox 360 or DualShock 4 layout with virtual sticks, D-pad, triggers, and rumble.
+Browser shows an Xbox 360 layout, a DualShock 4 layout, or a multi-touch touchpad layout with virtual sticks, D-pad, triggers, and rumble.
 Touch the sticks to push them.
 Tap to click.

 ### Settings